Using Official ISC Packages for Kea

 isc-kea-dev or isc-kea-devel for RPM Development headers for Kea

-The package names listed above are in use since Kea 2.3.2.
-For upgrade guidance from a prior version, please refer to the following KB article: Upgrading Beyond Kea 2.3.2.
+These package names have been in use since Kea version 2.3.2.
+When upgrading from prior versions, please refer to the following KB article: Upgrading Beyond Kea 2.3.2.

-ISC Premium package purchasers and support subscribers are entitled to additional hooks not included in the open source.
+ISC customers are entitled to additional hooks not included in the open source version of Kea.
 The commercially licensed hooks are distributed in three bundles:

-1. a bundle for online purchasers of hooks, without ISC support, called Premium;
+• Premium for online purchasers of premium hooks without ISC support

 isc-kea-premium-class-cmds Classification Commands hook library Subscriber